-CruiseMapper's SeaDream I cruise ship accidents, incidents and law news reports relate to a 112-passenger vessel owned by SeaDream.
+CruiseMapper's SeaDream I cruise ship accidents, incidents and law news reports relate to a 112-passenger vessel owned by SeaDream Yacht Club.
 Our SeaDream I accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, virus outbreaks, etc.

 - ship collision - 2016 (with P&O Britannia, in Bridgetown Barbados)

 - Coronavirus - 2020 (7 pax, 2 crew)

 The vessel was previously operated under the names Sea Goddess I (1984-1998) and Seabourn Goddess I (1999-2001).

 |November 2020||Cruise Illness / Virus Outbreaks|

 (Coronavirus) On November 7, 2020, the superyacht SeaDream 1 became the first-ever cruise ship to resume voyages in the Caribbean.
 The 7-day itinerary (roundtrip from Bridgetown Barbados) had scheduled visits to Grenadines (St Vincent Island, Bequia Island, Canouan Island, Mayreau Island, Union Island) and Grenada (St Georges).